 “I always feel like somebody’s watchin’ meeeeeee….and I have no privacy!”

-But, for real, your toddler learns more from watching you rather than listening to what you say.
+Your toddler learns more from watching you rather than listening to what you say.
 Reflect the behaviors you want your child to have.

 14. Use humor